 - The Future is Trans.
 The story of Sapiens is coming to an end (in the next century or so), as the species has outgrown its hominid self.
 Through science and technology they have the power and intelligence to become gods and create new artificial life and recreate themselves.
 Sapiens are the new gods of ‘Intelligent Design’ – they are Homo Deus.
 Their future is not human, it is transhuman as they transition into something new.
 If they do not destroy themselves first.
 The problem with Sapiens is that despite their power, they do not know what they want.
 They do not even know what they want to want.
 Is there anything more dangerous than dissatisfied and irresponsible gods who don’t know what they want?

 Sapiens is perhaps not as impressive as the book that inspired it, Jared Diamond’s epic and influential Guns, Germs and Steel, but it is more accessible and it perhaps more immediately useful for anyone researching or innovating for humans.
 The big takeout for us at Brand Genetics is that human-centric insight and innovation is about understanding humans as myth-makers as well as memory-makers.
 Without these twin insights, very little that humans do, makes any sense at all.

-The narrative of Sapiens is painted with broad brushstrokes with speculative interpretation that can be, and has been, criticised.
+The narrative of Sapiens is painted with broad brushstrokes with a speculative interpretation that can be and has been, criticised.
 For the science-minded, Sapiens may seem too interpretivist, whilst for historians, Sapiens may appear too scientised.
-But for those, like us at Brand Genetics, working in human-centric insight and innovation, Sapiens provides a wonderful framework and lens for guiding and interpreting what we do.
+But for those like us at Brand Genetics, working in human-centric insight and innovation, Sapiens provides a wonderful framework and lens for guiding and interpreting what we do.